 Credit Score When Renting: Importance of a Good One

-Tenants across the country are spending millions of pounds in the rental sector each week.
+Tenants across the country are spending millions of pounds in the rental sector each week, and understanding the importance of your credit score when renting is crucial.

 Yet their return is yielding little more than home comforts.
 While some might argue that money exchanged for a roof over their head is indeed the whole point, others would say they should be rewarded further.